oicr-gsi/shesmu/CONTRIBUTING.md

 Please make sure to add or update the relevant tests for your changes.
-Testing plugins is difficult because they are often mostly integration code that has to communicate with a external services.
+Testing plugins is difficult because they are often mostly integration code that has to communicate with external services.
 We accept any level of testing on plugins as long as it is fast and delegate any plugin bugs to plugin authors.

 ## Commits